 The Plymouth County Sheriff’s Office has had Deputies working alongside K-9 partners for over 40 years.
 The breeds have varied but the mission has remained the same - serving and protecting the citizens of Plymouth County.

-K-9’s have been serving in American Law Enforcement for over 100 years due the valuable genetic skills they poses.
+K-9’s have been serving in American Law Enforcement for over 100 years due the valuable genetic skills they possess.
 With the K-9’s enhanced sense of smell, along with the speed, strength, and willingness to work alongside men and women, the Police K-9 has been a staple in Law Enforcement.

 The Plymouth County Sheriff’s Office uses the services of K-9’s for narcotics detection, criminal apprehension, tracking, evidence searches, and public demonstrations.
 All Plymouth County K-9’s are required to annually be tested and certified through the United States Police Canine Association.

 The Sheriff’s Office recently retired K-9 Gulliver in 2021.
 K-9 Gulliver was dual purpose trained and handled by Sgt.
 Jake Wingert.
 Gulliver served the sheriff’s Office from 2013-2021.

 Deputy Kyle Petersen and K-9 Zeke certified through the USPCA, PD1 certification in 2022.

 Below is a list of K-9’s that have served Plymouth County along some pictures of our K-9 partners.